junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If you have a 28-day packet, take 1 pill every day.

-The last 7 pills of a different color do not contain hormones—they are there to help you remember to take a pill each day.
+The last 7 pills of a different color do not contain hormones, they are there to help you remember to take a pill each day.

 If you have a 21-day packet, take 1 pill every day, stop for 7 days, and then start a new packet.